What we do

 The RYDA is responsible for publishing and maintaining the Village Directory, often referred to as “The Blue Book”.
 To all intents and purposes, this is our local telephone directory.
 The current edition was published in 2015 and is provided free to all RYDA Members.
 For more details, go to Village Directory

-•Brookings Down and Eastern Hill Woods
+•Brookings Down Wood, Eastern Hill Wood & Court Woodland

 •Harbour Clean Up